 Disc brakes – Drawn by disc brakes increased stopping power, easier modulation and reduced maintenance it’s no surprise to see bike brands use them on gravel bikes.
 Using disc brakes also frees designers from the shackles of caliper brakes – namely their impact on tyre clearance.
 Design a bike around disc brakes and it becomes easier for the frame and fork to accommodate wider tyres.

 As with most bike types, gravel models tend to be unisex.
 By switching out contact points, or simply adjusting them, it's fairly easy to cater for riders of different shapes.
 That said, some brands do offer specific women's gravel bikes.
 Frame geometry and component selection is based around a rider of smaller form.
 And as another nod to the differing demands of female riders, the smaller frame sizes are more likely to run 650b wheels opposed to 700c.
-The theory here being that it helps maintain ride quality as well as reduce the chance of toe overlap when steering.
+The theory here is that it helps maintain ride quality as well as reduce the chance of toe overlap when steering.

 Gravel bikes vs mountain bikes or road bikes: why choose a gravel bike?

 Want to throw the in the odd bridleway on your favourite road loop?
 Don’t fancy going mountain biking, but like the idea of escaping road traffic?
-Dream of hopping on train for a weekend’s bikepacking?
+Dream of hopping on a train for a weekend’s bikepacking?
 Love road and mountain, but only room for one bike at home?
 Hanker after a bike that can get you to work quickly Monday to Friday, before enjoying some off-road action at the weekend?
 Gravel bikes fit each of these scenarios and more!

 Gravel bike features